Palmc/LibreNMS-EasyInstallScript/README.md

 # myscripts
 Scripts to make life easier

-InstallLibreNMS.sh is a script that automates the installation of LibreNMS whith Apache, tested on Ubuntu 16.04 and Debian 9
+InstallLibreNMS.sh is a script that automates the installation of LibreNMS with Apache, tested on Ubuntu 16.04 and Debian 9

 NOTE